MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-details-for-an-error-in-your-app.md

 keywords: windows 10, uwp, Store services, Windows Store analytics API, errors, details
 ---

-# Get details for an error
+# Get details for an error in your app

 Use this method in the Windows Store analytics API to get detailed data for a specific error for your app in JSON format.
 This method can only retrieve details for errors that occurred in the last 30 days.
 Detailed error data is also available in the **Failures** section of the [Health report](../publish/health-report.md) in the Windows Dev Center dashboard.